From negative to positive cosmological constant through decreasing temperature of the Universe: connection with string theory and spacetime foliation results: Arnowitt-Deser-Misner formalism

 \section{Arnowitt-Deser-Misner formalism}

-We summarise here the main ideas behind the Arnowitt-Deser-Misner (ADM) formalism used in the discussion on the connection between spacetime foliation and thermal RG approach.
-In general relativity the metric is equipped with Lorentzian signature, however $\Gamma_k$ is given by an Euclidean path integral therefore the Lorentzian spacetime has to be recovered by Wick-rotation.
-QFT calculations are usually done on a fixed Minkowski background metric, which provides a clear notion of time.
+The Arnowitt-Deser-Misner (ADM) formalism is used to connect spacetime foliation and thermal RG.
+In general relativity the metric is equipped with Lorentzian signature, however $\Gamma_k$ is given by an Euclidean path integral thus the Lorentzian spacetime has to be recovered by Wick-rotation.
+QFT calculations are usually done on a fixed Minkowski background which provides a clear notion of time.
 However, when discussing dynamical spacetimes, the role of time can be questioned.
 To address this the ADM-formalism is used, in which the spacetime metric $g_{\mu\nu}$ is decomposed into a lapse function $N_l$, a shift-vector $N_i$ and a metric on spatial slices $\sigma_{ij}$.
-These are needed, because the $4D$ spacetime is sliced into $3D$ spatial hypersurfaces with metric $\sigma_{ij}$, each hypersurface labeled with time parameter $t$. $N_l$ -- being related to the separation between hypersurfaces -- and $N_i$ -- which is a displacement related to a point passing to the next surface -- describe how to weld the hypersurfaces together to form the foliation, therefore imprinting the Euclidean spacetime with a distinguished direction.
+These are needed, because the $4D$ spacetime is sliced into $3D$ spatial hypersurfaces with metric $\sigma_{ij}$, each hypersurface labeled with time parameter $t$. $N_l$ -- being related to the separation between hypersurfaces -- and $N_i$ -- which is a displacement related to a point passing to the next surface -- describe how to weld the hypersurfaces together to form the foliation, thus imprinting the Euclidean spacetime with a distinguished direction.
 The resulting preferred time direction enables the computation of transition amplitudes from an initial to a final slice.